Looking for a natural way to soothe your kids and help them sleep through the night?

-- EASY TO WASH & DRY With our 2-piece duvet style removable cover, it is easy to remove the top layer to wash & dry at home.
-The soft minky fabric stays soft with washing.
+- EASY TO WASH & DRY With our 2-piece duvet style removable cover, this children's weighted blanket makes it easy to remove the top layer to wash & dry at home.
+Weighted blanket soft through washing, making this a truly premium weighted blanket.

-- THE PERFECT GIFT FOR YOUR CHILD'S BEDROOM Would your child love a cozy blanket to sleep with?
-Harkla is the best quality for your child!
-New and improved with stitching all the way through for an even weighted feel and made with fluffy cotton for extra comfort and coziness.
+- THE PERFECT GIFT FOR YOUR CHILD'S BEDROOM Would your child love a hug blanket?
+We have the quality weighted blanket.
+New & improved with stitching all the way through for an even weighted feel + fluffy cotton for extra comfort & coziness

-- GREAT FOR SENSORY INPUT Not only is the compression of the weight feel comforting, but the soft plush minky fabric is also great input.
+- GREAT FOR SENSORY INPUT Not only is the compression comforting, but the soft plush minky fabric is also a great input.
 We've even added dots on top for extra sensory input.
-The softest option on the market.
+It's a great sensory blanket for seekers.

-- THE SENSE OF CALM YOUR KID HAS BEEN LOOKING FOR Our magic blanket are great for the bed or the classroom.
+- THE SENSE OF CALM YOUR KID HAS BEEN LOOKING FOR Our sensory blanket is great for the bed or the classroom.
 This is a great choice to help your child.